wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ImportExportApi.md

 # **importOperationPolicy**
 > importOperationPolicy(file)

-Import a Policy
+Import an API Policy

-This operation can be used to import an Policy.
+This operation can be used to import an API Policy.

 ### Example
 ```java